Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 ### Known limitations

 The internal `konnect-application-auth` plugin only supports {{site.base_gateway}} 3.0+.
-If you need to use a version of {{site.base_gateway}} before 3.0, you must create your API product version in the `default` runtime group, which still supports consumer mapping with the `acl` plugin.
+If you need to use a version of {{site.base_gateway}} before 3.0, you must create your API product version that is linked to a Gateway service in the `default` runtime group, which still supports consumer mapping with the `acl` plugin.

 The `konnect-application-auth` plugin does not connect applications to {{site.base_gateway}} consumers.
 Therefore, any applications created through the app registration process in any non-default runtime group currently don't support rate limiting plugins.
 This will be addressed in a future release.